krishaamer/green-filter-research/research/literature/design.md

 <div dangerouslySetInnerHTML={{ __html: quartoRawHtml[0] }} />

 -   @delclos-alioWalkingTransportationLarge2022 discusses walking in
     Latin American cities.
-Walkin is the most sustainable method or transport but requires the availability of city infrastructure, such as sidewalks, which many cities still lack.
+Walking is the most sustainable method or transport but requires the availability of city infrastructure, such as sidewalks, which many cities still lack.
 -   @giannakosFitbitLearningCapturing2020 used wearable devices to